Plain Language — UNE-ISO 24495-1:2024 Standard

 Complete Accessibility: Technical Cognitive

-Combining WCAG with Plain Language closes the gap between technical accessibility and real comprehension.
+Combining WCAG with Plain Language bridges the gap between technical accessibility and actual end-user comprehension.

 EAA and RD 1112 Compliance

-Both the EAA and RD 1112/2018 require digital content to be understandable.
+Both the EAA and RD 1112/2018 require that digital content be understandable, not just technically compliant.

 We All TXT Tool

-Our tool analyses complexity, calculates the Inflesz index and offers simplification suggestions based on ISO 24495-1.
+Our tool analyzes complexity, calculates the Inflesz index, and offers simplification suggestions based on ISO 24495-1.

 Enquiry Reduction (-40%)